-The forward-looking nature of the optimization problem of unemployed workers implies that the value function $U(B_t)$ of an individual who does not work while on claim in period t can depend on the future values of the dynamic marginal tax rate, if the individual anticipates that it could be worth working while on claim in the future.
+The forward-looking nature of the optimization problem of unemployed workers implies that the value function $U(B_t)$ of an individual who does not work while on claim in period t can depend on the future values of the marginal tax rate, if the individual anticipates that it could be worth working while on claim in the future.
 This means that part-time unemployment benefits can influence job search effort from the beginning of the unemployment spell, even for individuals who do not work while on claim, because the possibility of working while on claim in the future influences current job search behavior.

-The properties of the model are illustrated on Figure 3 which displays the exit rate from unemployment and the dynamic marginal tax rate in two cases: 1/ when the dynamic marginal tax rate m_t is smaller than one ($\tau = 0.9$) meaning that it can be worth working while on claim; 2/ when $m_t \geq 1$, meaning that there are no incentives to work while on claim.
-In the first case, the dynamic marginal tax rate, displayed in the right panel of Figure 3, decreases during the unemployment spell.
+The properties of the model are illustrated on Figure 3 which displays the exit rate from unemployment and the marginal tax rate in two cases: 1/ when the marginal tax rate m_t is smaller than one ($\tau = 0.85$) meaning that it can be worth working while on claim; 2/ when $m_t \geq 1$, meaning that there are no incentives to work while on claim.
+In the first case, the marginal tax rate, displayed in the right panel of Figure 3, decreases during the unemployment spell.

 The exit rate is lower from the beginning of the unemployment spell when there are incentives to work while on claim, even though working while on claim does not start from the beginning of the unemployment spell.
-In this example, the unemployed worker starts working while on claim from the sixth month.
-Thereafter, he continues working while on claim until the benefits exhaustion date, because it is assumed that he gets offers of non-regular jobs (each lasting one period only) with identical earnings z in each period.
-The exhaustion date of benefits is postponed by one month when the unemployed individual works while on claim, because this slows down the drop in his unemployment insurance capital.
+The exhaustion date of benefits is postponed when the unemployed individual works while on claim, because this slows down the drop in his unemployment insurance capital.
+The exit rate from unemployment increases with the unemployment spell and reaches its maximum value at the benefits exhaustion date.11 This implies that the difference in the unemployment survival rates with and without part-time unemployment raises until the initial exhaustion date and drops after, as illustrated by Figure 4.

 To this point, the model implies that the possibility of working while on claim has lockin effects which arise only from the increase in the value of unemployment induced by the possibility of working while on claim.
 The stepping stone effect, which has so far been left out of consideration, can arise from the relation between work on non-regular jobs and the arrival rate of regular job offers.
 This relation can be incorporated into the model by assuming that the arrival rate of regular job offers λ is a function of the job search effort and of the decision to work while on claim: $\lambda(e_t, \Omega_t)$.
 The stepping stone effect arises if the arrival rate of regular job offers increases when individuals work on non-regular jobs while on claim; this might happen because working on non-regular jobs improves work experience, sends good signals to employers, or facilitates the access to information about regular job offers through networks.
-The stepping stone effect induces individuals to work while on claim more frequently and sooner in the unemployment spell.10
+The stepping stone effect induces individuals to work while on claim more frequently and sooner in the unemployment spell.12

-However, the relation between the arrival rate of regular job offers and work on non-regular jobs while on claim can also amplify the lock-in effect if working on non-regular jobs reduces the time available to hunt for regular jobs or sends a negative signal about the quality of workers to employers (Farber et al. (2015)).
-In this case, individuals have less incentive to work on non-regular jobs while on claim.
+However, the relation between the arrival rate of regular job offers and work on non-regular jobs while on claim can also amplify the lock-in effect if working on non-regular jobs reduces the time available to hunt for regular jobs or sends a negative signal about the quality of workers to employers (Farber et al. (2017)).
+In this case, individuals have less incentives to work on non-regular jobs while on claim.